Watch this compelling video to learn more about the Urban Warriors program and the postive impact it is having in Chicago's most at-risk communities.

 Researchers have reflected on the striking parallels between the experiences of child soldiers around the world and gang members in the United States; accordingly, the many lessons learned from international child soldier research may also apply to gang members in the United States (Kerig, Wainryb, Twali, & Chalpo, 2013).

-Of the 41 youth who participated in a recent cohort pre-assessment, 22 answered "yes" to a question "had they ever been in a place where a war was going on around them" and 36 responded "yes" to a question that asked whether they had "seen or heard about the violent death of a loved one."
+Of the 41 youth who participated in a recent cohort pre-assessment, 22 answered "yes" when asked if they had "ever been in a place where a war was going on around them", and 36 responded "yes" when asked whether they had "seen or heard about the violent death of a loved one".
 In many youth, these experiences cause reactions that parallel many of the post-traumatic stress symptoms that veterans experience.

 Urban Warriors veteran mentors and participating youth develop strong bonds as trust is established through the program.
 Here a mentor congratulates his mentee at the program's culminating graduation ceremony.

-Once youth complete the 16-week Urban Warriors program, they can choose to continue working with YSVP staff through a unique program called Story Squad.
+After youth complete the 16-week Urban Warriors program, they have the option of continuing to work with YSVP staff through a unique program called Story Squad.
 Story Squad, an audio storytelling program, empowers youth and veterans to channel their traumatic experiences through personal audio stories that are shared within their community and throughout the world.
-Through this cathartic process youth and vets share their personal struggles to help shed light on the complex challenges they face in their communities.
-As you listen you will hear stories of bravery, strength, and struggle and learn that amazing things can happen when we take the time to build safe, supportive and non-judgemental relationships for opportunity youth.
+Through this cathartic process, youth and vets share their personal struggles to help shed light on the complex challenges they face in their communities.
+As you listen you will hear stories of bravery, strength and struggle, and learn that amazing things can happen when we take the time to build safe, supportive and non-judgemental relationships with youth.
 Please take a momoent to listen to the excerpts provided below from a recent Urban Warriors Story Album.

 Listen to the full Urban Warriors Story Album

 Are you a military veteran interested in mentoring our Urban Warrior youth?
 Please fill out this mentorship application form.
-Have questions about the program?
-Please contact William Schranz, Veteran Outreach Program Coordinator, by email or 773.642.3812.
+Still have questions about the program?
+Please contact us at email@example.com.

 Urban Warriors is generously supported by Allstate Insurance Company, the Alvin H. Baum Family Fund, the Boeing Company, BMO Harris Bank, Chicago Bulls Charities, the Leo S. Guthman Fund, the John D. and Catherine T. MacArthur Foundation, the Nurmi Family Foundation, Michael Reese Health Trust, and the Robert R. McCormick Foundation.

-It is only through support from our partners and private donations that we are able to do this important work.
-Please support our cause.
+It is only through the support from our foundation, corporate partners, and private donations that we are able to do this important work.
+Please support our cause!